yodaos-project/yoda-book/en/guidance/04-app-manifest.md

 **&lt;string&gt;** Default: index.js

 Represents the default startup entry file for the app.
-YodaOS will use this entry file to launch the app.
+YODAOS will use this entry file to launch the app.
 The index.js of the application root is used by default.

 ## manifest.skills

 **&lt;array&gt;** Default: []

 A sequence of IDs representing all the skills associated with the app.
-After the user voice input and parsing, YodaOS needs to distribute the speech to the application that can handle the intent expressed by the voice.
+After the user voice input and parsing, YODAOS needs to distribute the speech to the application that can handle the intent expressed by the voice.
 The distribution process depends on the skills applied by the application in the Ruoqi developer website.
 Information, so the app needs to enumerate its skill ID in package.json.

 Example:
 ```json